 Each one does require AA batteries though, which is somewhat of a nuisance but they are usually more reliable than solar panels, so it’s not really much of a negative – just remember to change the batteries!

-- Infrared PIR motion sensor detects the movement and body heat (reducing fake...
+- Infrared PIR motion sensor detects movement and body heat up to 7m away,...

 FITFORT Ultrasonic Pest Repeller